-In Texas, state support for children's mental health utilizes a public health approach.
+In Texas, state support for children's mental health utilizes a collaborative public health approach known as the System of Care (SOC) framework (Texas Government Code §531.251).
 The conventional public health approach includes health promotion and prevention activities offered to an entire population, universal prevention; targeted prevention to individuals showing early signs of developing health conditions; and treatment services intended to intervene, reduce severity and impairment, and support remission and recovery after a health condition has developed.
+A system of care is a spectrum of effective, community-based services and supports for children and youth with or at risk for mental health or other challenges and their families, that is organized into a coordinated network, builds meaningful partnerships with families and youth, and addresses their cultural and linguistic needs, in order to help them to function better at home, in school, in the community, and throughout life (Georgetown University Center for Child and Human Development, 2010).
 In Texas, this tiered model has also been applied to children's mental health services.
 One advantage of this model is its emphasis on the critical role that mental health promotion and prevention can play in promoting optimal developmental and behavioral outcomes for most or all children and reducing the number of children who need more intensive and costly interventions.
 Taking a population-based, public health approach to the examination of the Texas children's mental health system ensures that resources are allocated across the entire continuum of care, and efficiencies are created by investing in less costly preventive interventions along with meeting the needs of children and families requiring more intensive treatments.